 DALLAS TX –-(Ammoland.com)- Canadian Prime Minister Stephen Harper has appointed a new hunting and angling advisory panel to help steer the country through a new era of conservation challenges.

-Sporting groups in Canada and the U.S. are hailing the panel as an important acknowledgement of leadership by hunters, anglers and trappers both historically and going forward.
+Sporting groups in Canada and the U.S. are hailing the panel as an important acknowledgment of leadership by hunters, anglers, and trappers both historically and going forward.

 The importance of these events to the future of conservation in Canada cannot be understated, said Shane Mahoney, conservation policy advisor for DSC.
 Mahoney also was the architect behind the National Fish and Wildlife Conservation Congress, held in Ottawa, May 27-31, 2012.
 Theodore Roosevelt called the first such summit more than a century ago and the conservation successes that followed are among the greatest achievements in human history.
 Canada now has an opportunity to follow the path blazed by Roosevelt and other American sportsmen.

-The National Fish and Wildlife Conservation Congress brought together leading fish and wildlife scientists, government leaders, federal, provincial, state and local fish and wildlife agencies, conservation organizations and anglers and hunters to participate in plenary sessions, workshops, discussions and debates about the future of fish and wildlife resources.
-The goal was developing recommendations for conservation agencies in provinces and territories across the country.
+The National Fish and Wildlife Conservation Congress brought together leading fish and wildlife scientists, government leaders, federal, provincial, state, and local fish and wildlife agencies, conservation organizations, and anglers and hunters to participate in plenary sessions, workshops, discussions, and debates about the future of fish and wildlife resources.
+The goal was to develop recommendations for conservation agencies in provinces and territories across the country.

 DSC was among the initial and primary sponsors of the event.